Cyril-Basquin/Metaheuristic/Metaheuristic_cec2008/README.md

 ## 2/ Discrete Optimization problem : TSP
 To solve the TSP problems, I use a tool develop by google: the OR-tools (https://developers.google.com/optimization/routing/tsp#or-tools).
 The tool is not very well documented (probably on purpose) but I decided to use it as a black box thanks to its efficiency.
-As a consequence, i don't find a way to get the number of evaluated path.
-An other problem is the calculated distance
+As a consequence, I don't find a way to get the number of evaluated path.
+An other problem is the calculated distance calculated by OR-tools was wrong, so i had to recalculate it.
+I don't find out why, but this problem might require further investigations.

 ## 3/ Continous optimization problems